-We can confirm this visual evidence with regressions.
-To replicate Figure 2, we regress an indicator for whether individual i in school s chose to sign up for the prep package (Signup) on an indicator for whether they were offered the public or private treatment (Public), separately for the two types of schools:36 where β_1 is the coefficient of interest, namely the estimated effect of making the signup decision public.
-In additional specifications, we add other covariates (age and dummies for sex and Hispanic) as well as surveyor and classroom fixed effects; the latter further isolate the within-classroom variation in the public vs. private condition across students.
+where $\beta_1$ is the coefficient of interest, namely the estimated effect of making the signup decision public.
+In additional specifications, we add other covariates (age and dummies for sex and Hispanic) as well as surveyor and classroom fixed effects; the latter further isolate the within-classroom variation in the public versus private condition across students.
 These results, shown in Table 2, capture the overall effects of making signup public rather than private in the two types of schools.
-In this table and all tables below, in addition to p-values from robust standard errors, for relevant coefficients and tests we also present p-values from wild cluster bootstrap standard errors (where we cluster at the classroom level) and permutation tests.37 Ultimately, the three methods yield
+In this table and all tables below, in addition to p-values from robust standard errors, for relevant coefficients and tests we also present p-values from wild cluster bootstrap standard errors (where we cluster at the classroom level) and permutation tests.
+Ultimately, the three methods yield similar conclusions in almost all cases (though we point out the few cases where they do not).